metanarchism/Stylesheet/README.md

 ## Installation

-You will need to install:

-- Gulp
-- Gulp Sass
-- Gulp Minify CSS

-You can install these using npm:
+You can install dependencies using npm:

 ```
 npm install --save-dev gulp